shwetaa94/notification-system/README.md

 ### Prerequisites

 - Node.js (v14.x or higher)
-- Kafka (for local development or a Kafka cluster)
+- Redis (for local development or a Redis server)
 - Brevo and Tailliwo accounts

 ### Installation